Relewise/relewise-ui-components/packages/web-components/README.md

 - **no-results-message** (Optional, *Default "No search results found"*):

-    The message shown in the overlay when no results found.
+    The message shown in the overlay when there are no results found.

 - **debounce-time** (Optional, *Default 250*):